opentok/opentok-web-samples/Archiving/README.md

 This sample application shows how to record an OpenTok session.

+## Demo

+You can see a demo of this sample running at [opentok.github.io/opentok-web-samples/Archiving/](https://opentok.github.io/opentok-web-samples/Archiving/)

+> **Note** The demo is setup so that a new room is generated based on your public IP address.
+So will only work if you are connecting from 2 browsers on the same network.

+## Running the App

 *Important:* Read the following sections of the main README file for the repository to set up and test the application: